Skill Demand Index

 Which roles need Python most:

-Data Science / ML positions drive 30% of demand.
+Data Science / ML positions drive 38% of demand.
 Data Analysis and Software Engineering also frequently list Python as a requirement.
+Skills commonly paired with Python include SQL and Data Analysis.

 Depth Level Distribution